 This type of hypnotherapy focuses on evaluating your current situation and deciding how you would like your future to look.
 It relies heavily on goal-setting and focuses more on finding a solution to a particular issue or problem rather than uncovering its cause/s.
 This type of hypnotherapy is client-centred, where you take the lead in sessions and your hypnotherapist acts as a facilitator in helping you determine the right solution.
 It is collaborative in nature, and its success relies on you and your hypnotherapist working together to find the best solutions for achieving your goals.

 Neuro-Linguistic Programming (NLP)

 Although there are disagreements on whether this is a form of hypnotherapy, there’s no doubt that neuro-linguistic programming and hypnotherapy share many similarities.
 In fact, it is used by many hypnotherapists as a tool for helping a client produce a desired change.
 NLP explores the relationship between your senses and the way you process language as a way to produce a positive change in your life.

 Want to learn more about hypnotherapy?

-If you’re interested in hypnotherapy for self-improvement, get in touch with us to find out more.
+Hypnotherapy is known to be just as effective whether your hypnosis sessions are conducted online or face-to-face.
+If you’re interested in hypnotherapy for self-improvement, including sexual hypnosis, hypnosis for anxiety or to quit smoking, get in touch with us to find out more.
 We can help you figure out which method is right for you and provide suggestions on how to help you achieve your goals.